danfuzz/samizdat/doc/library-guide/Class.md

 the same name.
 This restriction is in place because there is no consistent and stable way to order such classes.

-**Note:** This method goes beyond the usual contract for `.totalEq()` in that it will accept any two values, even when their direct (concrete) classes differ.
+**Note:** This method intentionally differs from `.totalEq()` in that it will provide an order for most pairs of classes in practice, even when their direct (concrete) classes differ.
 This is done as a way to make the fact that regular classes each have a unique direct metaclass easy to ignore in most code, since most of the time that arrangement either doesn't matter or would cause trouble if not ignored.

+#### `.totalEq(other) -> class | void`

+Compares two classes.
+Two different classes are never equal.

+#### `.totalOrder(other) -> int | void`

+This is identical to `.perEq()`, except it first asserts that `other` has the same direct class as `this` (which in practice is only true of metaclasses).

 <br><br>